pkj0421/TWN-FS/README.md

 ![img.png](img.png)

-Water molecules contribute to structure and function of proteins and also influence the environment within the binding pocket.
+Water molecules contribute to structure and function of proteins and also influence the environment within the binding pocket

-Water molecules form a variety of hydrogen-bonded cyclic water-ring networks, collectively known as topological water networks (TWNs).
+Water molecules form a variety of hydrogen-bonded cyclic water-ring networks, collectively known as topological water networks (TWNs)

-Analyzing the TWNs in protein binding sites can provide valuable insights into potential locations and shapes for fragments within the binding site.
+Analyzing the TWNs in protein binding sites can provide valuable insights into potential locations and shapes for fragments within the binding site

-Here, we introduce TWN-based fragment screening (TWN-FS) method, a novel screening method that suggests fragments through grouped TWN analysis within the protein binding site.
+Here, we introduce TWN-based fragment screening (TWN-FS) method, a novel screening method that suggests fragments through grouped TWN analysis within the protein binding site

 ## Installation
-This code was tested in windows with Python 3.9.
+This code was tested in windows with Python 3.9

-A yaml file containing all requirements is provided.
+A yaml file containing all requirements is provided

-This can be readily setup using conda.
+This can be readily setup using conda

 ```sh
 conda env create -f TWN-env.yaml